urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 [A proposal of the Graphical Fragment Assembly format].

-We generate a sha256 hash out of the segment, a plus symbol and the offset to come with the *id*.
+We generate a sha256 hash out of the segment, a plus symbol and the offset to generate a value for `id`.

 For example, given a segment *"ATCGATG"* at offset *34* we can generate an ID like so:
 ```
-compute-id(segment, offset)
+generate-id(<string> segment, <natural-number> offset)
   // take note of the + sign in the concatenation
   string-and-offset  <- concatenate("ATCGATG", "+","34")
   hash-as-bytestring <- sha256hash(string-and-offset)
   id                 <- bytestring-to-hex-string(hash-as-bytestring)
   return id
 ```
-I went with hashes over UUIDs because they are reproducible and will have constant time lookups in the occasion that we want to *get a node* given we know its sequence and offset.
+I chose hashes over UUIDs because they are reproducible and will have constant time lookups in the occasion that we want to retrieve a node from the graph given its sequence and offset.
 This should come in handy in visualization especially on the web.

 I also considered the likelihood of collisions in the hashes.
 I  expect it to be low when dealing with 15,000 base pair size viruses.